ibm-cloud-docs/vpc/block_storage_is_attach.md

 Attach {{site.data.keyword.block_storage_is_short}} volumes to an instance by directly calling the [REST APIs](/apidocs/vpc).

 Create a volume attachment for an instance to attach a {{site.data.keyword.block_storage_is_short}} volume.
 Make a `POST /instances` call and specify `volume_attachments`.
-This example creates a volume attachment and specifies the volume by ID.

 ```text
 POST/instances/{instance_id}/volume_attachments
 ```
 {: pre}

-Example request:
+The following example creates a volume attachment and specifies the volume by ID.

 ```curl
 curl -X POST "$vpc_api_endpoint/v1/instances/$instance_id/volume_attachments?version=2021-04-20&generation=2" \